shamblonaut/learn-ncurses/README.md

 - Coloring
 - Using mouse to move and resize
 - Reset windows to proportional size and shape on terminal resize
+- Use panels to move and resize windows